Jesse Martin Puddifoot

 Martha died 1924 in Watford aged 65, and was buried 3 April in Vicarage Road Cemetery, Watford; James died 1932 in Rickmansworth aged 71, and was buried 6 January, also in Vicarage Road Cemetery.

 On the 1891 Census, aged three months he lived at 1 Gordon Terrace, Norfolk Road, Rickmansworth, with his parents and three siblings.
 His father worked as a mill labourer.
 On the 1901 Census, aged 10 he was still at 1 Gordon Terrace, with his parents and five siblings.
 His father worked as a coal heaver.
 On the 1911 Census, Jesse was working as a carter in the building industry aged 20 and he lived at 97 Kensington Road, Watford, with his parents and one sibling.
-His father was working as a time-keeper at a paper factory, presumably Croxley Mills.
-Jesse worked at Croxley Mills and is commemorated on the John Dickinson memorial.
+His father was working as a time-keeper at a paper factory, presumably Croxley Mill.
+Jesse worked at Croxley Mill and is commemorated on the John Dickinson memorial.

 There is an article about and a Death announcement for Jesse in the West Herts and Watford Observer dated 21 October 1916; plus In Memoriams in the issues dated 29 September 1917, 28 September 1918 and 27 September 1919.